mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 Another example of a long term project I had that is now easily solved with the OpenAI GPT-3 models is translating natural language queries to SQL queries.
 I had an example I wrote for the first two editions of my [Java AI book](https://leanpub.com/javaai) (I later removed this example because the code was difficult to follow).
 I later reworked this example in Common Lisp and used both versions in several consulting projects in the late 1990s and early 2000s.

 I refer you to one of the official OpenAI examples [https://github.com/openai/openai-cookbook/blob/main/examples/Backtranslation_of_SQL_queries.py](https://github.com/openai/openai-cookbook/blob/main/examples/Backtranslation_of_SQL_queries.py).
-In my Java and Common Lisp NLP query examples, I would test generated SQL queries against a database to ensure they were legal queries, etc. and if you modify OpenAI's example I suggest you do the same.
+In my Java and Common Lisp NLP query examples, I would test generated SQL queries against a database to ensure they were legal queries, etc., and if you modify OpenAI's example I suggest you do the same.

 Here is a sample query and a definition of available database tables: